“To eat a little is to live splendidly.” — Sumerian proverb

 I have a pantry of ingredients organized by geographic region and a months-old paocai jar that I’ve developed an emotional attachment to.
 I’m passionate about food and the places where it intersects with history, culture, science, and nature.
 Basically, I just love learning cool stuff about food and sharing it with others.

-I grew up in Connecticut, earned a Bachelor’s degree in Classics and a Master’s in Museum Education, and lived in NYC for many years before moving to Boston in 2025.
+Both sides of my family are Italian and my Dad was born in Rome; I like to believe this means that one of my ancestors ate a flamingo at some point.
+I grew up in Connecticut, earned a Bachelor’s in Classics and a Master’s in Museum Education, and lived in NYC before moving to Boston in 2025.
 In 2015, while working at education nonprofits, I started giving presentations about food history (with samples) at the Brooklyn Brainery and other venues.
 A couple of years later, I interned for culinary historian Sarah Lohman, who helped me start the blog.

-From the blog, I expanded into making social media videos about food under the same name, and then professional food writing, while still teaching classes and organizing food events.
+From there, I expanded into making social media videos about food under the same name, and then food writing, while still teaching classes and organizing events.
 In 2023, I started an Editorial Fellowship at Gastro Obscura.
 Since the end of that fellowship in 2025, my writing has appeared in Popular Science, Wine Enthusiast, and other publications.
-Every once in a while I write fiction too, such as my fantasy novella The Knife’s Daughter, which was published in 2018.
+I occasionally write fiction, such as my fantasy novella The Knife’s Daughter, published in 2018.

 My other interests include: vintage shopping, traveling, music, anime, video games, small pets, and dinosaurs.